splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 * ``duration.max``

-While Observability Cloud generates TMS for every identity in APM, MMS are available only for a specific endpoint, for the aggregate of all endpoints in a service, or for a specific Business Workflow.
+MMS are available only for a specific endpoint, for the aggregate of all endpoints in a service, or for a specific Business Workflow.

 Endpoint-level MMS reflect the activity of a single endpoint in a service, while service-level MMS aggregate the activity of all of the endpoints in the service.
 Endpoint-level and service-level MMS are therefore limited to spans where the ``span.kind = SERVER`` or ``span.kind = CONSUMER``.